cldf-datasets/doreco/USAGE.md

 ## Data access via SQL queries

+Time-aligned phones and words make up the core contribution of the DoReCo dataset.
+This data is stored in the `phones.csv` and `words.csv` tables, respectively, and can be queried in a straightforward way.

-Data for some interesting objects in the database is most easily accessed using somewhat advanced SQL constructs like window functions.
-Consider for example all word-initial phones.
+Retrieving particular phones, e.g. word initials is best done using somewhat advanced SQL constructs like window functions, though.

 An SQL query to retrieve these could look as follows: